Home Care Specialty Training For Nurse Aides FAQ

 12. How long does it take to be listed on the registry?

-13. Individuals are listed on the North Carolina Home Care Aide Specialty Training Registry within 10 business days once DHSR has been notified by the training program that an individual successfully completed the North Carolina state-approved Home Care Aide specialty training program.
+13. Individuals are listed on the North Carolina Home Care Specialty Training Program for Nurse Aides Registry within 3-5 business days once DHSR has been notified by the training program that an individual successfully completed the North Carolina state-approved Home Care Specialty Training Program for Nurse Aides.

-Click here to view a listing on the North Carolina Home Care Aide specialty Training Registry
+Click here to view a listing on the North Carolina Home Care Specialty Training Program for Nurse Aides Registry.

 Go back to top »